 What is the problem?
 All defects in the HR department affect recruitment, as well.
 If there is no clear scheme of interaction within the department and with other company divisions, this slows down the selection.
 For example, candidates sometimes go tHRough all the interview stages in a couple of days or have to visit the company for weeks.
 As a result, most nimble and promising ones manage to find another job.

 Overall, the human resources department in any organization plays a critical role in supporting employees and improving the whole work environment so that employees can do their jobs effectively.
-But given the sheer volume of data management — filling out forms, updating and validating records, and the continuous flow of request processing — force HR managers to perform repetitive administrative tasks.
+But given the sheer volume of data management — filling out forms, updating and validating records, and the continuous flow of request processing — forces HR managers to perform repetitive administrative tasks.

 RPA has tremendous potential to revolutionize the entire HR industry through greater efficiency and faster return on investment.
 As a completely non-invasive technology, RPA can run in the background without requiring human attention.